 Yes.
 The Treasurer’s Office will reprint a tax bill for $.25 at our office or $1.00, paid in advance, to mail or fax the copy.
 Reach us at (920) 832-5065.
 You may print your own 2010 or newer tax bill copy from our property tax records website.
 Go to the Property Search Portal, enter your parcel ID, address or first & last name, click on "Find Now", then click on the red parcel number.
 Once there, in the 'select detail' dropdown menu choose taxes then find "print tax bills" and click on the year for a printable view.
-On-line searches by owner name are not available due to privacy issues.

 Yes.
 You may call the Treasurer’s Office at (920) 832-5065 for payment information back to 1982.
 Information from tax year 2010 and forward is available at our property tax records website, then follow the instructions above to find your parcel, then click on the red tax year under tax history.
 For tax information before 1982, see Historical Tax Records.

 Yes.
 Include the tax bill payment stub for proper credit and a self-addressed stamped envelope if you want a receipt mailed to you.
 Payments must be received or have a U.S. Postal Service postmark by the due date.